 Which VA Medical Centers are Recruiting Patients?

-The study is currently recruiting patients at VA medical centers in Ann Arbor (MI), Baltimore (MD), Bay Pines (FL), Boston (MA), Cleveland (OH), Durham (NC), Hines (IL), Houston (TX), Indianapolis (IN), Long Beach (CA), Los Angeles (CA), Miami (FL), Milwaukee (WI), Minneapolis (MN), Philadelphia (PA), and Pittsburgh (PA).
+The study is currently recruiting patients at VA medical centers in Ann Arbor (MI), Baltimore (MD), Bay Pines (FL), Boston (MA), Cleveland (OH), Durham (NC), Hines (IL), Houston (TX), Indianapolis (IN), Long Beach (CA), Los Angeles (CA), Miami (FL), Milwaukee (WI), Minneapolis (MN), and Philadelphia (PA).

 Human Research Protections